LamTS72/Deployment_AI/README.md

    - Visual progress bars showing the confidence levels
 3. The interface provides a clean, user-friendly way to interact with the classification model

-You can test the application yourself using this demo image or any other cat/dog image.
+You can test the application yourself using these demo images or any other cat/dog image.

 ## Notes